September 5, 2011

 Hi Michelle,

 I took a look at your website and blog, and there are many aspects that I like about them both.
 There are also some things that would really brighten them up and bring people in.
-I know that many professionals think their websites should look "professional" and to them that means lack of color, small writing and very few pictures or personalization of any kind.
+I know that many professionals think their websites should look "professional" and to them that means a lack of color or personality.
 As an NLP Practitioner I believe this to be a mistake.

 Add some color and zing to your sites!
 Personalize them with pictures and large colorful writing.
 Make your posts on your blog short and fun.
 Blogs are supposed to be fun, and a place where you can express yourself casually.
-I would like for you to take a look at some of my blogs as an example of what I am talking about.
-Yes, your website should be more sedate than your blog, but it should still be colorful.
+Your website should be more sedate than your blog, but it should still be colorful.

 It's always good to change things up and keep people guessing what they will see on there next.
 My websites and blogs all change templates on a regular basis, along with pictures and personalized posts.
 Remaining static can stunt your website.
 Here's a list of some of my blogs.
 Let me know what you think.